msberyanov/ios-interface-imitation/README.md

 This project was made for representing iOS interface replication possibility using JavaScript.

-The end result is introduces below.
+The end result is introduced below.

 [Test it yourself (Safari recommended)](https://msberyanov.github.io/ios-interface-imitation/)